 • Invest a few bucks in making the incubator as attractive as possible, even homey.
 Business books and magazines, plants, and color should be everywhere.

 • Yet the economic development incubator needs to exude professionalism.
-It's welcoming, comforting, stimulating, upbeat, but it's really really serious about business.
+It's welcoming, comforting, stimulating, and upbeat, but it's really really serious about business.
 Make sure the waiting area for visitors is meticulous, because anyone coming to see the tenant is important to the future of that business.

 Keep appropriately high profile business magazines and newspapers in the reception area, neatly maintained of course.
 A lender or regulator could be coming to check out your tenant.